1st November 1943

 26th November 1943

-Officers and WOs were given an address by the Corps Commander, Lieutenant-General Sir Richard L. McCreery, KCB, DSO, ATE, MC.
+Officers and WOs were given an address by the Corps Commander, Lieutenant-General Sir Richard L. McCreery, KCB, DSO, MBE, MC.
 In the course of his talk he reviewed the course of the war and its political aspects; he also spoke on the subject of training.
 But he gave no indication of the future of the Brigade.
 On this day there joined the battalion Captain W.B.
 Malone and Lieutenants K.B.
 Mackenzie and J.W.R.
 Nicholson.
 Lieutenant P.C.
 Carter re-joined the battalion.
-They brought with them 62 OR reinforcements.
+They brought with them sixty-two Other Ranks reinforcements.

 27th November 1943